Learning4Optimization-HUST/H-TSP/README.md

 [Docker](https://www.docker.com/) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is required.

-One can build a development environment for the `H-TSP` by using Docker with the `Dockerfile`:
+You can build a development environment for the `H-TSP` by using Docker with the `Dockerfile`:
 ```bash
 docker build -t htsp .
 ```